Saint-Fraimbault

-Saint-Fraimbault (/fr/) is a commune in the Orne department in north-western France.
+Saint-Fraimbault (/fr/, before 1962: Saint-Fraimbault-sur-Pisse) is a commune in the Orne department in north-western France.
 The town is named after the 6th-century AD Saint Fraimbault de Lassay (also known as Fraimbaud, Fraimbourg, Frambaud, Frambourg, Frambour, Frambaldus, etc.).

+Geography

+The commune is made up of the following collection of villages and hamlets, Mémantel, Les Crivannières, Le Grand Bois, La Poulardière, La Besnardais, Saint-Fraimbault and L'Orière.

+The river Varenne flows through the commune.

+The commune is in the Normandie-Maine Regional Natural Park.